DPREVIEW.com to shut down and close

 Let me know in the comments if you have any questions.

-Today, as first reported by Robert G Allen Photography, Nikon releases major new firmware 2.0 for the Nikon Z6III camera.
+Again, first reported by Robert G Allen Photography, new firmware for the Z8.
+The changes in version 3.10 are as follows:

 Welcome to Robert G Allen Photography.
 I'm a professional multi-disciplinary commercial freelance photographer based in the Pacific Northwest and a Nikon DSLR Enthusiast.